Olympics 2036: Egypt looking to reach top of international sports pyramid | DW | 17.01.2022

 Egypt's planned bid to host the 2036 Olympics is part of President Abdel Fattah el-Sisi's vision for a "new era" in the country.
 There are also plans to help Egypt's athletes win more Olympic medals.

-The minister of youth and sports has big plans, and he talks a good game too.
-In Ashraf Sobhy's mind, Egypt belongs in only one place – the very pinnacle of international sports.
+The youth and sports minister has big plans, and he talks a good game, too.
+In Ashraf Sobhy's mind, Egypt belongs in only one place: the very pinnacle of international sports.

-"We are able to host any global sporting event," the 53-year-old said in early January when he announced Egypt's intention to launch an official bid to 2036 Summer Olympic Games.
+"We are able to host any global sporting event," the 53-year-old said in early January when he announced Egypt's intent to launch an official bid to host the 2036 Summer Olympic Games.

-He added that playing into these plans, is the fact that Egypt is projected to become one of the Middle East's leading economies by 2030, rivaling those of Turkey or Qatar.
+The fact that Egypt is projected to become one of the Middle East's leading economies by 2030 — rivaling Turkey and Qatar — plays into these plans, Sadek added.

-"If Qatar was able to land the 2022 World Cup, then Egypt, with its long history and growing economy – shouldn't be far off hosting international events like the Olympics either," Sadek argued.
+"If Qatar was able to land the 2022 World Cup, then Egypt, with its long history and growing economy, shouldn't be far off hosting international events like the Olympics either," Sadek said.

-"I think the playing field (regarding an Olympic bid) has changed somewhat, through the IOC's (International Olympic Committee) Agenda 2020, for example," sports scientist Kamilla Swart-Arries told DW.
+"I think the playing field (regarding an Olympic bid) has changed somewhat, through the IOC's (International Olympic Committee) Agenda 2020, for example," Kamilla Swart-Arries, a sports scientist and associate professor at Hamad bin Khalifa University in Qatar, told DW.

-The South African associate professor at Hamad bin Khalifa University in Doha, who is an internationally recognized expert on major sporting event, didn't go so far as to say an African bid would now be competing on a level playing field, but she did say that it is less tilted than it had been previously.
+Originally from South Africa, Swart-Arries didn't go so far as to say that countries in Africa compete on a level playing field when it comes to efforts to host global events, but she did say the field is less tilted to the other side than it had been previously.

 "African countries have had limited experience with bidding, but I think perhaps there's more commitment to finally see that fifth ring fold by a city or country from Africa," she added.